slack-samples/deno-github-functions/README.md

 $ slack install
 ```

-#### Application Instances

-All Run-on-Slack applications come in two flavors: the [deployed][deploy], or
-production, instance as well as the [locally-running][run], or dev, instance.
-The deployed instance is hosted on Slack while the dev instance runs directly on
-your computer.
-This is an important distinction to keep in mind for two reasons:

-1. [Triggers][create-trigger], which execute application Workflows, are
-   instance-specific.
-Each application instance needs its own set of triggers.
-2. Some `slack` CLI commands are instance-specific.
-For example, `slack deploy`
-   deploys code for your _production_ instance to Slack hosting. `slack env`
-   manages environment variables for your _production_ instance. `slack install`
-   installs your _production_ instance to a Slack Workspace. `slack run` starts
-   your _dev_ instance in a process on your computer.

 ### GitHub Access Token

 A personal access token is required when calling the GitHub API.
 Tokens can be